geopm/geopm/integration/test/README.md

 This directory contains the integration tests for the GEOPM package.

-Please refer to the [README](../README.md) one directory up for information about how to define envirnment variables relevent to these scripts in your `.geopmrc` file and how to use the scripts in the [config](../config) directory.
+Please refer to the [README](../README.md) one directory up for information about how to define environment variables relevant to these scripts in your `.geopmrc` file and how to use the scripts in the [config](../config) directory.